 Research doesn’t have to be boring.
-You should read Marching Powder, about an Aussie’s time in the notorious San Pedro prison in La Paz.
+You should read Marching Powder, written by an Aussie about an English drug traffickers time in the notorious San Pedro prison in La Paz.
 Then watch The Motorcycle Diaries which traces the road trip that a young Che Guevara and his buddy took through South America in 1952.

 Day 1 - Lima

 Follow your nose to the Plaza de Armas for a Tunki coffee (Peru's own) and a chicharron (deep fried pork, deep fried sweet potatoes and red onion in a sandwich).

 - Arrive in Lima, pre-departure meeting is at 2pm.

 - Spend free time exploring the Peruvian capital

 Almost 50% of the world's plants an animals live here; there's 1800 species of butterflies and 200 species of mosquito.

 - Fly to Puerto Maldonado, deep in the Peruvian Amazon

 - Take a two-hour boat trip to the jungle lodge